Concept | Group recipe#

 SQL query#

-If you are familiar with SQL, you may recognize that the Group recipe is the equivalent of a SQL GROUP BY statement.
+If you are familiar with SQL, you may recognize that the Group recipe is the equivalent of an SQL GROUP BY statement.
 In fact, for eligible in-database computations, you can view the SQL query underneath the visual layer of the Group recipe.

 Output dataset#